Rick Wolff (writer)

-Rick Wolff (born 1951) is an American book editor, author, college coach, broadcaster, and former professional baseball player.
-He is the son of Hall of Fame Sportscaster Bob Wolff.
-He is currently Senior Executive Editor at Large with Kevin Anderson and Associates and hosts "The Sports Edge" on WFAN Sports Radio.
+Rick Wolff (July 14, 1951 – April 10, 2023) was an American book editor, author, college coach, broadcaster, and onetime professional baseball player.
+He was the son of Hall of Fame Sportscaster Bob Wolff.
+He was Senior Executive Editor at Large with Kevin Anderson and Associates and hosted "The Sports Edge" on WFAN Sports Radio.

 Playing career

 Wolff was drafted after his junior year at Harvard as a second baseman by the Detroit Tigers in the 33rd round of the 1972 amateur draft.
 A top athlete at Edgemont High School (Scarsdale, NY) where he set numerous records in football and baseball, Wolff was an Atlantic Collegiate Baseball League All-Star and, as a sophomore, played in the College World Series in Omaha, Nebraska.

-After signing with the Tigers, Wolff played for the Anderson (SC) Tigers in the Western Carolinas League, where he hit .246 with one home run and 26 runs batted in.
-The following year, Wolff played for the Clinton (IA) Pilots in the Midwest League.
+After signing with the Tigers, Wolff played for the Anderson Tigers in the Western Carolinas League, where he hit .246 with one home run and 26 runs batted in.
+The following year, Wolff played for the Clinton Pilots in the Midwest League.
 He hit .229 with one home run and 25 RBI.

 Coaching career

 Wolff served as an assistant baseball coach at Pace University (Pleasantville, NY) in 1977.
 From there, he was hired to be the head baseball coach at Mercy College (Dobbs Ferry, NY), and was there from 1978-1985.
 By the end of his tenure, the Flyers were nationally ranked in NCAA Div.
 II, and several of Wolff's players went on to professional careers.
 Wolff was inducted into the Mercy College Sports Hall of Fame in 2005.

 In 1986-1988, Wolff worked for ESPN, doing color commentary on college baseball games, including the 1986 College World Series.
 He also worked for the MSG Network covering Big East baseball.

-In 1989, Wolff was hired to serve as a roving sports psychology coach by the Cleveland Indians.
+In 1989, Wolff was hired to serve as a roving sport psychology coach by the Cleveland Indians.
 He was on their staff for five years, and was awarded a championship ring when the Indians won the American League pennant in 1995.